1j01/98/programs/jspaint/README.md

 ### Web App (https://jspaint.app)

-You just need an HTTP server, but [Live Server][] is recommended.
-It auto reloads when you save changes.

-It's included in `package.json` so if you've installed dependencies (`npm i`) you can use `npm run dev` to run it.
+After you've installed dependencies with `npm i`, use `npm run dev` to start a live-reloading server.

-(It's configured to ignore some files/directories for reloading.)
+Make sure any layout-important styles go in `layout.css`.
+When updating `layout.css`, a right-to-left version of the stylesheet is generated, using [RTLCSS](https://rtlcss.com/).
+You should test the RTL layout by changing the language to Arabic or Hebrew.
+Go to **Extras > Language > العربية** or **עברית**.
+See [Control Directives](https://rtlcss.com/learn/usage-guide/control-directives/) for how to control the RTL layout.

 ### Desktop App (Electron)

+This is unreleased and not in development.

 - Install dependencies with `npm i`
-- Start the electron app with `npm start`
+- Start the electron app with `npm run electron:start`

 [electron-debug][] and [devtron][] are included, so you can use <kbd>Ctrl+R</kbd> to reload and <kbd>F12</kbd>/<kbd>Ctrl+Shift+I</kbd> to open the devtools, and there's a Devtron tab with tools specific to Electron.

-You can build for production with `npm run make`
+You can build for production with `npm run electron:make`

 [Live Server]: https://github.com/tapio/live-server
 [Node.js]: https://nodejs.org/